 Kansas Governor Issues A Statewide Stay-At-Home Order, Which Starts Monday

 The executive order, which will last at least until April 19, is meant to slow the spread of coronavirus.
-Kansas has surpassed 250 cases of COVID-19 — including two military personnel, one from Fort Riley and one from Fort Leavenworth — and has five deaths.
+Kansas has surpassed 200 cases of COVID-19 — including two military personnel, one from Fort Riley and one from Fort Leavenworth — and four deaths.

 Kelly said the order became necessary once projections showed confirmed cases of coronavirus could jump to as many as 900 over the next week.

 “I can’t tell you how much I wish it weren’t necessary, but this is our window to ensure Kansas does not suffer the terrible fate of other hard-hit states like New York and Missouri,” she said at a Statehouse news conference.

 More than a dozen counties already had stay-at-home orders, covering a large swath of Kansas’ population.
 But Kelly said the “difficult but unavoidable” decision for a statewide order was needed to keep from having a network of them, and the state order supersedes county orders.

 “I left these decisions to local health departments for as long as possible,” she said.
 “But the reality is that a patchwork approach is a recipe for confusion in our statewide fight to slow the spread of the coronavirus.”

 Stay-at-home orders mean people by and large should not leave their homes except for essential business — work, grocery shopping, seeking medical care or taking care of family or friends who are in need.
 People are allowed to exercise outside, but cannot gather in groups larger than 10.